Basketball in Slovenia: Early history

+Successes with Yugoslavia

 On 15 January 1950 the Basketball Federation of Slovenia was founded as a section of the Yugoslav federation and home and away round-robin Republic league matches were established as a second or third tier of Yugoslav basketball.
 The Republic champion had the opportunity of promotion to the Yugoslav leagues and apart from Olimpija and Železničar also Slovan, ŽKK Maribor, Lesonit and Maribor 66 managed to play in the Yugoslav First Federal Basketball League.
-In 1950 Mirko Amon (Železničar), best scorer of yugoslav league that season, became the first Slovenian player in Yugoslavia national basketball team, later to be followed by many others.
+In 1950 Mirko Amon (Železničar), best scorer of Yugoslav League that season, became the first Slovenian player in Yugoslavia national basketball team, later to be followed by many others.
 Slovenian players with most appearances for the national team were Ivo Daneu, Peter Vilfan, Jure Zdovc, Boris Kristančič and Aljoša Žorga.
-Slovenian players had important role when Yugoslavia won the 1970 FIBA World Cup in Tivoli Hall in Ljubljana, while they were also members of 1978 and 1990 World Championships' winning teams.
-Apart from men, women basketball was also popular with Iskra Delta Ježica being regular in Yugoslav women's league and many players becoming members of women's national team, the team who took part in four FIBA Women's EuroBasket tournament including 2023 in which the country will co-host alongside Israel.
+Slovenian players had an important role when Yugoslavia won the 1970 FIBA World Cup in Tivoli Hall in Ljubljana, while they were also members of 1978 and 1990 World Championships' winning teams.
+Apart from men, women's basketball was also popular with Iskra Delta Ježica being regular in Yugoslav women's league and many players becoming members of women's national team, the team which won four silver medals at the FIBA Women's EuroBasket tournament from 1968 until 1991.

+Separation from Yugoslavia and independent successes

-After the Independence of Slovenia in 1991 national League and Cup competitions were formed on the basis of old republic structures.
+After the Independence of Slovenia in 1991, national League and Cup competitions were formed on the basis of Old Republic structures.
 Slovenia became official members of FIBA on 10 January 1992 and the Slovenia national basketball team played their first official match against Croatia in May of that year.
+In 2017, Slovenia won that year's Eurobasket, with Goran Dragić as the tournament’s MVP.
+In 2023, they tied their best finish at a FIBA World Cup with 7th, which they also finished with in the 2014 edition.

+Meanwhile, the women's national team made its debut in 1993.
+In 2023, Slovenia co-hosted that year's Eurobasket Women alongside Israel.